1882 Liechtenstein general election: Results

+As no candidate from Schaan had been elected, electors from the municipality left the voting place in protest, but the election continued.

 Wendelin Erni and Wilhelm Schlegel were tied in the first ballot for the election of Oberland's Landtag members, but Schlegel did not accept his election.
-Johann Alois Schlegel and Franz Wolfinger did not also accept their election as Oberland's Landtag members.
-Rudolf Quaderer did not accept his election as Oberland's substitute.
-Ferdinand Walser was substituted in as a Landtag member for Oberland.
+Johann Alois Schlegel and Franz Wolfinger alongside deputies Franz Josef Kind and Rudolf Quaderer also did not accept their elections.
+Ferdinand Walser was substituted in as a full member for Oberland.

-Franz Josef Kind did not accept his election as one of Unterland's substitutes.